Manage Passwords Safely

 This article applies to: Security & Policy

 Keeping your personal information, Cornell sign-in credentials, and important data safe means protecting your passwords.
-Anyone with active online accounts encounters dozens of passwords to access Cornell resources as well as personal online banking, e-commerce sites, and other websites.
+Anyone with active online accounts encounters dozens of passwords used to access Cornell resources, personal online banking, e-commerce sites, and other websites.
 Below you will find some guidelines for how to manage your passwords safely.

 Create unique, strong passwords

 Make sure your passwords are:

 - Long (the longer, the better)

 - Complex (upper and lowercase letters, numbers, and special characters)